SignalRichard/dotnet-console-interview-example/README.md

 > Note: the algorithm specification is written in PlusCal and translated to TLA+

-To run the model checker you can open the project using the TLA Toolbox and then run the associated model.
+To run the model checker you can open the spec using the TLA Toolbox and then run the associated model.
 Or in VS Code with the TLA+ (Temporal Logic of Actions) extension you can run the `TLA+: Parse module` action from the command palette and then run `TLA+: Check model with TLC` with the specification file open.

 ### Running